-On March 27, 2009, JPMorgan Chase Bank, N.A., for itself and as Administrative Agent under the Credit Agreement, filed an adversary proceeding (the "JPMorgan Adversary Proceeding") in Bankruptcy Courtagainst Charter Operating and CCO Holdings seeking a declaration that there has been events of default under the Credit Agreement.
+On March 27, 2009, JPMorgan Chase Bank, N.A., for itself and as Administrative Agent under the Credit Agreement, filed an adversary proceeding (the "JPMorgan Adversary Proceeding") in Bankruptcy Court against Charter Operating and CCO Holdings seeking a declaration that there have been events of default under the Credit Agreement.
 Such a judgment may prevent Charter Operating and CCO Holdings from reinstating the terms and provisions of the Credit Agreement through the bankruptcy proceeding.
-On April 10, 2009, Charter Operating and CCO Holdings filed a motion to dismiss (the "Motion to Dismiss") the JPMorgan Adversary Proceeding and argued that dismissal was proper because the JPMorgan Adversary Proceeding (i) is a core proceeding that is not independent of the Chapter 11 Cases; and (ii) fails to state a claim for default under the Credit Agreement.
+On April 10, 2009, Charter Operating and CCO Holdings filed a motion to dismiss (the "Motion to Dismiss") the JPMorgan Adversary Proceeding and argued that dismissal was proper because the JPMorgan Adversary Proceeding (i) is a core proceeding that is properly heard by the Bankruptcy Court; and (ii) fails to state a claim for default under the Credit Agreement.
 On May 5, 2009, the Bankruptcy Court ruled that the JPMorgan Adversary Proceeding is a core proceeding, and that it will decide whether to dismiss the JPMorgan Adversary Proceeding for failure to state a claim at a later date.
 If the JPMorgan Adversary Proceeding is not dismissed, it will be heard and decided by the Bankruptcy Court as a part of the hearing scheduled on July 20, 2009 to consider the confirmation of the Plan.
 Charter denies the allegations made by JPMorgan and intends to vigorously contest this matter.

-Charter is a party to lawsuits and claims that arise in the ordinary course of conducting its business.
+We and our parent companies are party to lawsuits and claims that arise in the ordinary course of conducting their business.
 The ultimate outcome of these other legal matters pending against us cannot be predicted, and although such lawsuits and claims are not expected individually to have a material adverse effect on our consolidated financial condition, results of operations or liquidity, such lawsuits could have, in the aggregate, a material adverse effect on our consolidated financial condition, results of operations or liquidity.